maximilionus/lucidglyph/README.md

 > Experimental feature, expect things not to work as intended.
 User feedback is
 > greatly appreciated.

-User mode allows the project to be installed only for the current user, without any need for elevated permissions (sudo) or system-wide changes.
-This is very handy for immutable file systems where system-wide changes are forbidden or get overwritten on firmware upgrade.
+User mode allows the project to be installed for the current user only, without any need for elevated privileges (sudo) or system-wide changes.

 To activate this mode, pass the `--user` (or `-u`) argument on main script run:
 ```sh